 If the battery shows signs of not working as it should such as voltage dropping off quicker than usual there could be a number of reasons.

-One could be they are not being charged like they were.
-This maybe lack of daylight hours, consistent cloudy days or something in your system is not working as it should be.
+One could be they are not being charged properly.
+This maybe lack of daylight hours, consistent cloudy days, too small charge system or something in your system is not working as it should be.
 It may also be you have adjusted your charge settings too low.

 It could also be time for an electrolyte replacement but unless the electolyte is over 8 years old it would be advisable to properly check other possible reasons first.